What is ResView?

 Contributions:

-Saipranav: Designed project architecture and workflow, coded the backend data collection, the faulty replica toggles, configured all websockets, wrote JSON data parsing code, created Message vs Time graphs and line toggles, and setup transaction sending and sdk incorporation.
+Saipranav: Designed project architecture and workflow, feature ideas, coded the backend data collection, faulty replica toggles, configured all websockets, wrote JSON data parsing code, created Message vs Time graphs and line toggles, created sample transactions, setup all APIs, and added transaction sending and sdk incorporation.

-Aunsh: Designed the front end UI/UX and architecture, skeleton, contexts, data-stores and pages, developed main PBFT diagram, setup graph component skeletons and general styling, look and functionality of the entire application.
+Aunsh: Designed the front end UI/UX and architecture, skeleton, contexts, and pages, developed main PBFT diagram, setup graph component skeletons and general styling, look and functionality of the entire application.
+Also worked on adding tables, the home page, and seamless transition to viewing earlier transactions.